 NEW YORK— Bonhams will showcase a fine selection of rugs and carpets at the March 5 Fine Oriental Rugs & Carpets auction.
 The international offerings range in date from the 19th to the 21st century, appealing to collectors and designers alike.

 The sale's cover lot is a stunning Oushak carpet from West Anatolia (est.$50,000-70,000).
-Featuring exquisite colors, refined design elements and lush pile, this carpet is the perfect addition to any room.
+Featuring exquisite colours, refined design elements and lush pile, this carpet is the perfect addition to any room.
 Also of note is a stylized early 20th century Donegal carpet (est.$8,500-10,000), with its bold Art Nouveau design.

 "The world of carpet collecting is a rich and rewarding quest for the perfect piece," explains Hadji Rahimipour, Bonhams Director of Fine Oriental Rugs and Carpets.
 "Whether you are looking for a rug, carpet or a runner, this sale has something to fit everyone's aesthetic."